Fall Deer Resistant Bulbs

-Iris reticulata, also known as Dwarf Iris, bloom from late winter to early spring.
+Iris reticulata, also known as Dwarf Iris, blooms from late winter to early spring.
 They grow best in full to partial sun and well-draining soils.
 Iris ‘Alida’ has large flowers in dazzling sky-blue shades splashed with golden yellow and white patterning over each fall.
-Growing 15 cm (6”) tall, these deer resistant blooms naturalize and return each season kicking off spring’s wave of colour.
-A welcome sight in the late winter garden dwarf iris are ideal for containers and rock gardens, as well as the edges of your mixed border.
+Growing 15 cm (6”) tall, these deer-resistant blooms naturalize and return each season kicking off spring’s wave of colour.
+A welcome sight in the late winter garden, dwarf iris are ideal for containers and rock gardens, as well as the edges of your mixed border.
 Hardy to Zone 5.

 Narcissus ‘Double Star’